Juveniles In Adult Criminal Las Vegas Court

 - There’s also a stigma if convicted in adult criminal court compared to juvenile court judgments.

-- It is also harder to seal adult criminal records compared to juvenile court records.
+- It is also harder to seal adult criminal records in Las Vegas compared to juvenile court records.
 They have to be sealed or expunged to make the record unavailable in the public and it could be years before they are allowed to do so.

 For more information about Juveniles in adult criminal court, contact Attorney Ross Goodman.